Statement

 Wood Fire

 Perfume Parlour Wood Fire is an Eau de Parfum launched in 2015.
-Wood Fire opens with Clove, Pink Pepper, and Orange Blossom, settles into a heart of Juniper, Guaiac Wood, and Chestnut, and dries down to a base of Vanilla and Cashmeran.
+Wood Fire opens with Orange Blossom, Pink Pepper, and Clove, settles into a heart of Chestnut, Guaiac Wood, and Juniper, and dries down to a base of Vanilla and Cashmeran.
 Perfume Parlour's Wood Fire carries a Statement verdict, a woody-led wear.

 A budget run at Margiela's By The Fireplace.
 Wood Fire keeps the cosy clove-and-chestnut warmth wrapped in sweet vanilla and guaiac, but the photorealistic burnt-wood smoke that defines the original is dialled right back - this leans sweeter and softer, a fireside glow rather than the crackling logs.